-Motivation for Fatigue Characterization
+Motivation for fatigue characterization

-Although Nitinol stents offer many advantages compared to current designs, it is critical that these components do not suffer mechanical failure in vivo.
-It is widely recognized that cracks always exist in materials, and that components must be tolerant of their presence.
-Fracture mechanics provides a basis for design in the presence of such cracks using damage-tolerant concepts.
-This approach is particularly relevant for stents, which are often fabricated by laser machining.
-This process invariably leaves a distribution of small ($10 - 50 \mu m$ sized) cracks in the surface.
-However, despite the obvious need for such approaches from an engineering perspective, damage-tolerant design methodologies have rarely been implemented in the biomedical industry thus far; one example which is known, is that of pyrolitic-carbon mechanical heart valves where critical crack sizes, fatigue life and fracture toughness data have been incorporated into the valve design and fabrication [8].
-Damage-tolerant design is actively used in other industries (e.g., aerospace technology) to estimate failure load/critical crack size combinations which are essential for the prediction of a component's mechanical life.
+Although Nitinol stents offer many advantages compared to current designs, it is critical that these components not suffer mechanical failure in vivo.
+It is widely recognized that cracks always exist in materials and that components must be tolerant of their presence.
+Fracture mechanics provides a basis for design in the presence of such cracks, using damage-tolerant concepts.
+This approach is particularly relevant for stents, which often are fabricated by laser machining.
+This process invariably leaves a distribution of small (5 to 20 μm-sized) cracks in the surface.
+However, despite the obvious need for such approaches from an engineering perspective, damage-tolerant design methodologies rarely have been implemented in the biomedical industry.
+One example known is that of pyrolytic-carbon mechanical heart valves, where critical crack sizes, fatigue life, and fracture toughness data have been incorporated into the valve design and fabrication.8 Damage-tolerant design is actively used in other industries (e.g., the aerospace technology) to estimate failure load/critical crack size combinations essential for the prediction of a component's mechanical life.

-Although the thermodynamics and phase transformations of the shape-memory and superelastic effects have been widely studied, currently, there are only very limited data in the literature which describe crack propagation in Nitinol alloys under monotonic or cyclic loading [9-11].
-Furthermore, none of the data in these studies characterizes the fatigue behavior of superelastic Nitinol.
+Although the thermodynamics and phase transformations of the shape-memory and superelastic effects have been widely studied, currently there are only very limited data in the literature that describe crack propagation in Nitinol alloys under monotonic or cyclic loading.^{9-11} Furthermore, none of the data in these studies characterizes the fatigue behavior of superelastic Nitinol.
 In stents, cyclic loads would arise from the difference in systolic and diastolic blood pressures and from the stress associated with the contraction of the heart muscle (e.g., in coronary stents).
 Often in other structural components, the safe life is governed by the time it takes incipient crack to propagate to failure.
-However, in the case of stents, the width of a strut is very fine (e.g., ~250 μ m) and therefore, the design may be limited to the fatigue threshold, ΔK{TH} , which describes the stress-intensity range for the onset of crack propagation.
-Thus, it is critical that the crack-propagation rates, and in particular the threshold ΔK{TH} values, in superelastic NiTi are known in order to estimate expected device lifetimes and provide a rational design against fatigue failure.
+However, in the case of stents, the width of a strut is very fine (e.g., \sim 250 μ m), and therefore the design may be limited to the fatigue threshold, ΔK{TH} , which describes the stress-intensity range for the onset of crack propagation.
+Thus, it is critical that the crackpropagation rates, and in particular the threshold ΔK{TH} values, in superelastic NiTi are known in order to estimate expected device lifetimes and to provide a rational design against fatigue failure.

 The superelastic transformation in Nitinol is a potential source of resistance to fracture and fatigue.
-Mechanically induced phase transformations have already been exploited as a method for increasing the fracture toughness in several materials [12].
-Stress-induced martensitic transformations are known to occur in austenitic steels and TRiP steels [13,14].
-Also, transformation toughening is observed in brittle materials, which greatly enhances their fracture toughness [15-21].
-For example, in partially stabilized ZrO2, metastable coherent tetragonal particles are dispersed throughout a cubic matrix [21].
-When a tensile stress is applied, the metastable tetragonal particles undergo a martensitic phase transformation to a monoclinic crystal structure.
+Mechanically induced phase transformations already have been exploited as a method for increasing the fracture toughness in several materials.12 Stressinduced martensitic transformations are known to occur in austenitic steels and TRiP steels.^{13,14} Also, transformation toughening is observed in brittle materials, which greatly enhances their fracture toughness.^{15-21} For example, in partially stabilized ZrO2, metastable coherent tetragonal particles are dispersed throughout a cubic matrix.21 When a tensile stress is applied, the metastable tetragonal particles undergo a martensitic phase transformation to a monoclinic crystal structure.
 This phase transformation increases the volume of the particles, which at a crack tip reduces the local stress intensity, shielding the tip from the applied load.